Cornwall thanks our Heroes

 Compassionate communities have come together in Cornwall to help each other get through the Covid-19 crisis.

-This was a space to share experiences of the lockdown and express thanks to the people, groups or organisations that have helped you get through the situation.
+This is a space to share your experiences of the lockdown and express thanks to the people, groups or organisations that have helped you get through the situation.
+Have you got a hero?

 Compassionate communities have come together in Cornwall to help each other get through the Covid-19 crisis.

-This was a space to share experiences of the lockdown and express thanks to the people, groups or organisations that have helped you get through the situation.
+This is a space to share your experiences of the lockdown and express thanks to the people, groups or organisations that have helped you get through the situation.
+Have you got a hero?

 Celebrating our heroes